nuxt/content/docs/content/blog/studio-module-alpha.md

 The alpha release focuses on **core infrastructure and stability** without risking any bugs introduced by the Visual editor.
 We're using Monaco editor to ensure all file operations and GitHub workflows are rock-solid before introducing visual editing.

-**Monaco Code Editor**
-Professional editing experience with syntax highlighting for Markdown, YAML, and JSON, including full MDC syntax support and split-screen diff viewer for conflicts.
+**Monaco Code Editor** → IDE editing experience with syntax highlighting for Markdown, YAML, and JSON, including full MDC syntax support and split-screen diff viewer for conflicts.

-**File Operations**
-Complete CRUD operations for your `content/` directory—create, edit, delete, rename, and move files with built-in draft management.
+**File Operations** → Complete CRUD operations for your `content/` directory.Create, edit, delete, rename, and move files with built-in draft management.

-**Media Management**
-Centralized library for assets in your `public/` directory with upload, organize, preview, and integrate capabilities.
+**Media Management** → Centralized library for assets in your `public/` directory with upload, organize, preview, and integrate capabilities.

-**Git Integration**
-Direct commits to GitHub via OAuth with conflict detection, author attribution, and custom commit messages.
+**Git Integration** → Direct commits to GitHub via OAuth with conflict detection, author attribution, and custom commit messages.

-**Real-time Preview**
-Live preview of draft changes on your production website with instant updates and side-by-side editing.
+**Real-time Preview** → Live preview of draft changes on your production website with instant updates and side-by-side editing.

 ## 🗺️ The Road Ahead